The Pipeline Layer Just Got Bought

 Key Takeaways

-Ingext and Cribl are the only two vendor-agnostic fabrics suitable for enterprise multi-source environments.
+Ingext and Cribl are the two clearest independent choices for heterogeneous enterprise environments.

 Conclusion

-Among current options, Ingext provides the most complete and open implementation of that vision, merging real-time transformation with cost-aware routing and full deployment freedom.
+Among current options, Ingext provides the clearest independent implementation of that vision: real-time transformation, cost-aware routing, native open lakehouse retention, unified search, and deployment freedom.

 Take the Next Step